 All vehicles requiring access to the AOA must issue the appropriate pass by GACA Airport Director in coordination with Airport Security and Tibah.
-Drivers must have in their possession a valid PMIA AOA Driver's Permit.
-Driver's Permit is issued by Tibah Safety Department after necessary training.
+Drivers must have in their possession a valid PMIA AOA Driver's Permit, Driver's Permit is issued by Tibah Safety Department after necessary training.
+New Drivers and drivers who have not renewed ADP for more than two years are required to attend driving license training.
 Driver's Permit is issued depending on the area where the driver will be serving.
 There are two types of Driver's Permit at PMIA: